jlacar/jlacar.github.io/agile/make-sense-of-points.md

 Risk.
 What's the unit of measure for risk?

+And... oh NUTs. (apparently, that's [what Josh Kerievsky said](https://www.industriallogic.com/blog/stop-using-story-points/), too)

-And... oh nuts.
-What the heck is "and so on"?
+What the heck is this "and so on"?
 How do you assign units to that?!

 Looking further down the page, Mike starts talking about dog points.
 What?!
 He's got a list of eight dogs that he assigns "dog points" to.

 According to this, a dog point is the height of the dog at the shoulder.
-So why not just say inches or feet?
-Why do we have to say "dog points"?
+So why not just use inches or feet?
+Why "dog points"?
 What's the point of that?

 Ooh, there's a table on the next page.
 Maybe this'll clear things up.

 No, wait, it's not even sorted!
 Who does that?
 5, 3, 10, 3, 1, 5, 9, 3.
-What is that, height in inches?

-Wait, he's got three 3s and two 5s there!
+It all seems so random.
+And he's got three 3s and two 5s there!
 What is going on here?
 I'm confused as heck now.

 Let's see how he explains this: